department-of-veterans-affairs/vets-website/_disability-benefits/conditions/special-claims/title-38-USC-1151.md

 <div markdown="1">

-If you were injured, or aggravated an injury, while receiving VA-sponsored medical treatment, pursuing a course of vocational rehabilitation (under 38 U.S.C.
-Chapter 31), or participating in compensated work therapy (under 38 U.S.C.
+If you suffered additional disability while receiving VA hospital care, medical or surgical treatment, or examination; pursuing a course of vocational rehabilitation (under 38 U.S.C.
+Chapter 31); or participating in compensated work therapy (under 38 U.S.C.
 1718), you may be eligible for compensation.

 </div>